garrandall/popular-music-data/tracks/show-you-the-way-to-go-the-jacksons.md

 Let me show you the way to go
 (No) I don't know ev'rything
 But there's something I do know (I know, I know)
-I've read and heard enough an' now
+I've read and heard enough and now
 We're ready to show that we can come
 Together an think like one
 (Come together now)